aosabook/500lines/event-web-framework/draft.markdown

 That is, we've built a small system that takes a Lisp expression as input, produces a different Lisp expression as output.
 Possibly the simplest way of conceptualizing this is as a simple Common Lisp to Common Lisp compiler that is specialized to the problem at hand.

-A widely used classification of such compilers are called _anaphoric macros_ [^anaphors].
+A widely used classification of such compilers are called _anaphoric macros_.
 This term comes from the linguistic concept of an _anaphor_, which is the use of one word as a substitute for a group of words that preceded it. `aif` and `awhen` are anaphoric macros, and they're the only ones that I tend to often use.
 There are many more availabile in the [`anaphora` package](http://www.cliki.net/Anaphora).

 As far as I know, anaphoric macros were first defined by Paul Graham in an [OnLisp chapter](http://dunsmor.com/lisp/onlisp/onlisp_18.html).
 The use case he gives is a situation where you want to do some sort of expensive or semi-expensive check, then do something conditionally on the result.
 In the above context, we're using `aif` to do a check the result of an `alist` traversal.